microsoft/TypeScript-Sublime-Plugin/README.md

 Requirements
 --------------

 The plug-in uses **Node.js** to run the TypeScript server.
 The plug-in looks for node in the PATH environment variable (which is inherited from Sublime).

-If the 'node\_path' setting is present, this will override the PATH environment variable and the plug-in will use the value of the 'node\_path' setting as the node executable to run.
-See more information in the tips.
+If the `node_path` setting is present, this will override the PATH environment variable and the plug-in will use the value of the `node_path` setting as the node executable to run.
+See more information in [our Tips and Known Issues](https://github.com/Microsoft/TypeScript-Sublime-Plugin/wiki/Tips-and-Known-Issues) wiki page.

 Note: Using different versions of TypeScript
 --------------